 If there are two unrelated problems, deal with them one at a time to avoid confusion.

 Keep in mind that time is valuable and avoid digressions.

 Do not be shy.
 If there is a gut problem, a detailed description of your defecation pattern and the nature of the stool is vital information.
 Similarly, the nature of your urine and other bodily discharges are sometimes keys to diagnosis.
 Sexual habits may also be important.
 Indeed omission of such information can delay diagnosis.
-No healthcare professional will laugh or disapprove of your description.
-Remember, they deal with such material daily.
+No health care professional will laugh or disapprove of your description.

 Demographics – It is helpful to indicate at the top of any list your age, sex, occupation, marital status and ethnic background.
 Some diseases are unique to certain occupational, ethnic, or geographic backgrounds.
 Include any insurance information.

 Medications – A list of your current medications is essential.
 Drugs that your doctor might consider for your present disorder may interact with current drugs.

 Perhaps your concern is due to an adverse reaction to a treatment.
 The list should include the dose and the frequency of the medication, and the length of time you have been taking it.

 Other Treatments – Have you received any other treatments?
 Your provider will want to know what has been tried in order to plan management.
 Moreover, not all “alternative” treatments are harmless.

 Sensitivities – This list should include drugs to which you have had an adverse reaction such as a rash, jaundice, or gastrointestinal upset.
 Allergies to insect stings, hay fever, allergic asthma, or contact dermatitis are also important.